Categories

 Five Ways to Tackle the Growing Money Laundering Problem

 Banks, financial institutions, and other organizations face countless challenges every day to keep their business secure from fraud.
-Keeping track of all the anti-money laundering regulations and making use of the latest and efficient technology to tackle the money laundering problem can be tough.
+Keeping track of all the anti-money laundering regulations and making use of the latest and most efficient technology to tackle the money laundering problem can be tough.
 This is basically an endless battle against fraudsters who try to acquire funds using illicit methods and banks need to learn how to combat money laundering.

 All that a fraudster needs is one bank system to stop paying attention and they gain a new portal to launder money.
 A single banking institution’s mistake can have a huge impact on the global economy, in a particular industry or the money could be used to fund terrorist activities.
-All major regulatory bodies like the FinCEN, need to keep updating their regulations to be able to fight the money laundering situation from growing and so that banks and other financial entities can service ways to combat money laundering.
+All major regulatory bodies like the FinCEN, need to keep updating their regulations to be able to fight the money laundering situation from growing and so that banks and other financial entities can find ways to combat money laundering.

 There are several things that banks and other FinTechs can do to tackle money laundering.
 Following the ways to combat money laundering to the last point can reduce the chances of online fraud by tenfold.